Aquelarre (TV series)

-Aquelarre (lit: Witches' Sabbath) is a Chilean television drama series created by Hugo Morales and directed by María Eugenia Rencoret, and Víctor Huertathat originally aired on Television Nacional de Chile (TVN) and TV Chile from August 4, to December 29, 1999.
+Aquelarre (lit: Witches' Sabbath) is a classic Chilean television drama series which aired on Televisión Nacional de Chile (TVN) in 1999.
+It tells the story of a mysterious town in Southern Chile where only women had been born for 30 years.
+The series was created by Hugo Morales and directed by María Eugenia Rencoret, and Víctor Huerta.
+It originally aired on TVN and TV Chile from August 4, to December 29, 1999.

 Plot

 This is a love story between Emilia (Sigrid Alegría) and Juan Pablo (Álvaro Rudolphy) who are members of two feuding families.
 This TV series is inspired by The House of Bernarda Alba chronicles which talk of the occurrence of a strange event.
 Aquelarre is located in central Chile.
 For the past thirty years only females are born amongst the town's inhabitants, no male has been born within its boundaries.
 All men are thirty or more and those with less have come from outside of town.

 Three families control everything.
 Elena Vergara (Coca Guazzini) is a chemist who has developed a substance that prevents the birth of males.

 She has a son, Juan Pablo, who lives in Holland and has arrived back in town and he suffering from leukemia.
 He falls in love with Emilia, daughter of Bernardita (Maricarmen Arrigorriaga), the Elena's archenemy.

 Emilia has had to take over her late father's work, also maintaining the upkeep of the house and sisters.
 All of her sisters have male names as her parents has always wished for a son.

 This family is only composed by women, each has a very particular characteristic.
 Rodolfa (Patricia Rivadeneira) has gone insane after her boyfriend Pepe Romano dumped her.
 Eduarda (Claudia Burr) who cannot control her passion for Toro Mardones (Francisco Pérez-Bannen), sweet Gustava (Paola Volpato) is a local school teacher, who has a physical problem, and the rude Ricarda (Yuyuniz Navas).

 The home of Bernardita is a refuge for women Fernando (Edgardo Bruna) it is of men.
 Divorced three women has a child with each of them.

 The phenomenon that makes only women born Ignacio Pastene (Bastian Bodenhöfer), a renowned geneticist, is to live in the village to investigate the phenomenon.
 There is reunited with Silvana (Catalina Guerra), a woman who never wanted to see in your life.